-13 The Regulations specify 'determining authority', however, section 71 only applies to Comcare, (see subsection 4(10) and 4(10A) of the SRC Act).
+11 The Regulations specify 'determining authority', however, section 71 only applies to Comcare, (see subsection 4(10) and 4(10A) of the SRC Act).

-14 The term "report" is not defined in the SRC Act or SRC Regulations, however, is defined in the Macquarie Dictionary to mean "...a statement submitted in reply to inquiry as the result of investigation, or by a person authorised to examine and bring or send information....".
+12 The term "report" is not defined in the SRC Act or SRC Regulations, however, is defined in the Macquarie Dictionary to mean "...a statement submitted in reply to inquiry as the result of investigation, or by a person authorised to examine and bring or send information....".

 There are no limits on the number of times the calendar count is frozen while further evidence is sought to assist with determining liability for an initial claim for workers' compensation under section 14.
-Importantly, the periods in which calendar days are not counted are not to be used as a tool to delay decision-making and are only to be used where the determining authority requires further information in order to make a determination under section 14.
+Importantly, the 'stop clock measures' are not to be used as a tool to delay decision-making and are only to be used where the determining authority requires further information in order to make a determination under section 14.